Esther Helton-Haynes

 Esther Helton-Haynes (born November 6, 1961) is an American politician and a Republican member of the Tennessee House of Representatives, representing District 30 since November 6, 2018.
 Helton-Haynes represents District 30 In Tennessee which includes; East Ridge, East Brainerd, Apison, and Collegedale.

 In 2023, Helton-Haynes supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.

-Background
+Early life and career

 Helton-Haynes was born in East Ridge, Tennessee in 1961.
+Helton-Haynes attended and received her degree from Chattanooga State Community College for Practical Nursing in 1981.
 Helton-Haynes had a medical background prior to politics, serving as a nurse for 35 years.

-Education

-Helton-Haynes attended and received her degree from Chattanooga State Community College for Practical Nursing in 1981.
+Tennessee House of Representatives